TinyTakinTeller/FirstGodotProject/readme.md

 ## Documentation

 Code style conventions:
-- Use statically typed variables and functions (TODO: add regex to verify this)
+- Use statically typed variables and functions
 - Use `self` keyword to force syntax highlight on member variables and when calling member functions
 - Use "Format on Save" addon from AssetLib with: https://github.com/Scony/godot-gdscript-toolkit
 - Mostly follow: https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html